orpita31/stress_stain-curve/README.md

 # stress_stain-curve
-analysis and comparison mechanical behavior of material using stress vs strain curve and Normalized stress vs normalized strain curve
+Analysis and Comparison of the Mechanical Behavior of Materials Using Stress vs. Strain Curves and Normalized Curves.

 ##  Analysis: